07. Use Case Scenario 1: Zustand

 Example Code

-Adapted from code on Zustand official documentation main page
+Adapted from code on Zustand official documentation main pagearrow-up-right

 import create from 'zustand';